haejinjo/haejinjo/README.md

 ## About Me

-I'm a software engineer with a passion for fullstack web development and making life easier for the humans in and adjacent to it. <br /><br />
+I'm a software engineer with a passion for fullstack web development and making life easier. <br /><br />
 <b>Recently worked on </b>creating a better developer experience with [Reactime](https://github.com/open-source-labs/reactime) (a DevTool for time-travel debugging Redux-less[* ](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) React apps).
-So, if you want to chat about [React's underlying architecture](https://github.com/acdlite/react-fiber-architecture) or state management scenarios (e.g. when to use [Recoil](https://recoiljs.org/)), I encourage you to reach out.
+So, if you want to chat, I encourage you to reach out.

-<b> Actively looking into </b> [Rails](https://rubyonrails.org/) as a web framework and [Cucumber](https://cucumber.io/) for frontend testing.

 <b>Always interested in</b> new tech to make for more extensible, maintainable projects and contributions. <br />
 Below are my personal favorites.